tarantool/doc/doc/reference/reference_lua/popen.rst

         * IllegalParams:  an incorrect handle parameter
         * IllegalParams:  called on a closed handle
-        * IllegalParams:  neither stdin, stdout nor stderr is choosen
+        * IllegalParams:  neither stdin, stdout nor stderr is chosen
         * IllegalParams:  a requested IO operation is not supported by the handle (one of std* is not piped)